rchillyard/Flog/README.md

     def kVLoggable[K: Loggable, V: Loggable]: Loggable[(K, V)]

-There is also a method which can be used for any underlying type that for which there is no explicit loggable method (although this method is no longer necessary because there is an implicit def _loggableAny\[T]_ in _Loggable_.:
+There is also a method which can be used for any underlying type that for which there is no explicit loggable method:

     def anyLoggable[T]: Loggable[T]